Recovery First's Continuum of Rehab Care

 Nurses will perform rounds every 15 minutes to make sure you’re comfortable and to distribute medications as necessary.
 You can also rest assured that you’ll be safe during withdrawal, as we use EarlySense beds to monitor your vital signs.
 This technology can sense if you’re restless at night or if there’s a change in your respiration rate or blood pressure and send an alert to the nurses’ station.

-You will spend the majority of your day in structured therapeutic sessions such as process group therapy, yoga or meditation, 12-step meetings, or various wellness classes.
+During inpatient drug and alcohol rehab, you will spend the majority of your day in structured therapeutic sessions such as process group therapy, yoga or meditation, 12-step meetings, or various wellness classes.
 Most people spend an average of 15 to 30 days in residential treatment, though we recommend longer stays, as they tend to result in better outcomes.

 Partial Hospitalization Program